Jury gets a glimpse into costs of making a Katy Perry hit

 “She changes her look a lot,” Drellishak said.
 “That’s core to what the Katy Perry brand is.”

-Attorneys for the creators of “Joyful Noise,” say Capitol Records received more than $31 million for the “Dark Horse” single and the album and concert DVD on which it appeared.
+Attorneys for the creators of “Joyful Noise,” a song by plaintiff Marcus Gray who released it under the stage name “Flame,” say Capitol Records received more than $31 million for the “Dark Horse” single and the album and concert DVD on which it appeared.
 Attorneys for both sides told the jury Tuesday that Perry herself earned $3 million, minus $600,000 in expenses.

-That’s before factoring in expenses, which an attorney for Capitol Records told jurors Tuesday trimmed the label’s profits to roughly $650,000.
+An attorney for Capitol Records told jurors Tuesday that expenses trimmed the label’s profits to roughly $650,000.
 Capitol Records is owned by Universal Music Group.

-Drellishak said employee salaries and artist royalties are among the expenses that have to be factored in.
+Drellishak said the huge marketing campaign for the album, manufacturing and digital transmission costs, employee salaries and artist royalties are among the expenses that have to be factored in.

-“Joyful Noise” is a song by Christian rap artist Marcus Gray, who released it under the stage name Flame.
+The figures used by Capitol and the defense come partly from dividing the earnings of the album it was on, “Prism,” by the number of tracks on the album — 13 in the original edition, 16 in the deluxe edition.
+But plaintiff’s attorneys have said that as arguably the biggest hit on the album, the share should be bigger.

+Those kinds of calculations, and how more generally to separate the money surrounding a single song from the album, artist and company it comes from, could prove a challenge for jurors.

 “Dark Horse,” a hybrid of pop, trap and hip-hop sounds that was the third single from Perry’s 2013 album “Prism,” spent four weeks atop the Billboard Hot 100 in early 2014.
 It earned Perry a Grammy Award nomination and was part of her 2015 Super Bowl halftime performance.